wh-taylor/polarix/DOC.md

 character, pointing to each character with an unsigned integer index.
 Once the lexer detects a character of a certain type, it enters a new mode and iterates through characters that match the specifications of the respective token type.
-These tokens are then returned to the main file alongside a potential error value.
+These tokens are then returned to the parser alongside a potential error value one by one each time the lexer is told to iterate a new token.

 The lexer stores a structure containing the component's context which holds information regarding the exact location of each character such as index,